 Some people seem to use the Bible as a quote factory.
 And there are indeed a great many quotable passages contained within its pages.
 But if your Bible reading is limited to the quotes you find on Facebook or other social media, you will miss out on most of what the Bible has to offer.
 And, if you read the Bible looking for inspirational verses, you will find them.
 But, again, the Bible is so much more than that.

 I know others who take reading the Bible more seriously.
 But they seem mostly to be looking for support for some position that they are trying to defend.
 Or, on the other hand, ammunition to shoot down an opposing point of view.
-To often these people are reading their particular point of view into the Bible, rather than allowing the Bible to shape their perspective.
+Too often, these people are reading their particular point of view into the Bible, rather than allowing the Bible to shape their perspective.

 More Useful Ways to Read the Bible